 - Unrelated: There is no association between the trial intervention and the reported event.
-AEs in this category do not have a reasonable temporal relationship to exposure to the intervention, or can be explained by a commonly occurring alternative aetiology. - Possible: The event could have cause or contributed to the AE.
-AEs in this category follow a reasonable temporal sequence from the time of exposure to the intervention and/or follow a known response pattern to the intervention, but could also have been produced by other factors. - Probable: The association of the event with the trial intervention seems likely.
-AEs in this category follow a reasonable temporal sequence from the time of exposure to the intervention and are consistent with the known action of the intervention, known or previously reported adverse events related the intervention, or judgement based on the investigator's clinical experience. - Definite: The AE is a consequence of administration of the trial intervention.
-AEs in this category cannot be explained by progression of the condition, concurrent illness or medication, or other factors.
-Such events may be widely documented as having an association with the intervention or that they occur after rechallenge.
+AEs in this category do not have a reasonable temporal relationship to exposure to the test product, or can be explained by a commonly occurring alternative aetiology. - Possible: The event could have cause or contributed to the AE.
+AEs in this category follow a reasonable temporal sequence from the time of exposure to the intervention and/or follow a known response pattern to the test article, but could also have been produced by other factors. - Probable: The association of the event with the trial intervention seems likely.
+AEs in this category follow a reasonable temporal sequence from the time of exposure to the test product and are consistent with the known pharmacological action of the drug, known or previously reported adverse reactions to the drug or class of drugs, or judgement based on the investigators clinical experience. - Definite: The AE is a consequence of administration of the trial intervention.
+AEs in the category cannot be explained by concurrent illness, progression of disease state or concurrent medication reaction.
+Such events may be widely documented as having an association with the test product or that they occur after rechallenge.